Keep your finger on the pulse with QUA: a pulse-level quantum programming language

-In addition to higher throughput, incorporating feedback into real-time signal synthesis opens up some powerful options.
+In addition to higher throughput, incorporating feedback into real-time signal synthesis opens up some powerful options for most qubit platforms, from superconducting to AMO, to photonic quantum computing, NV center qubits for sensing (read more on our Optically Addressable Qubits page) and more.
 Building on this, the QOP provides real-time signal processing, which empowers the feedback process immensely.

-Demodulation, integration, and event time-tagging of the digital signal coming from a single-photon detector are all implemented so you can collect processed, rather than raw, data.
+Demodulation, integration, and event time-tagging (check out the new high-res time tagging feature of QUA2.0) of the digital signal coming from a single-photon detector are all implemented so you can collect processed, rather than raw, data.
 If nothing else, it prevents the collection of huge amounts of data for post-processing, further speeding up the experimental flow.
 The language gives you tools for further dimensionality reduction with near-real-time manipulation of the acquired data.
 Including things like averaging, reshaping, and performing mathematical operations.

 Let’s get a(QUA)inted